 - Miller MB, Koltai PJ.
 Treatment of experimental frostbite with pentoxifylline and aloe vera cream.
 Arch Otolaryngol Head Neck Surg 1995; 121:678.

 - Thomas JR, Oakley HN.
 Nonfreezing cold injury.
-In: Medial Aspects of Harsh Environments, Pandolf KB, Burr RE.
-(Eds), Office of the Surgeon General, Falls Church 2001. p.467.
+In: Medical Aspects of Harsh Environments, Pandolf KB, Burr RE (Eds), Office of the Surgeon General, Falls Church 2001. p.467.